LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Methodology

-There are two main issues in the above mentioned algorithm.
+There are two main issues with the above-mentioned algorithm.
 One issue is that the algorithm is sensitive to the closest keypoint.
-In presence of interference from outlier keypoint, the matching will fail.
-The other problem is that we have to calculate the relative distance and direction between two points frequently, so there will be numerous and repeated computations.
-To solve the first issue, we search for a certain number of closest keypoints (the specific number is evaluated in experiment section).
-Suppose we search 3 closest keypoints, and the corresponding 3 keypoint descriptors are calculated, as shown in \cref{fig4}.
+In the presence of interference from an outlier keypoint, the matching will fail.
+The other issue is that we have to calculate the relative distance and direction between two points frequently, so there will be lots of repeated calculations.
+To solve the first issue, we search for a certain number of the closest keypoints.
+Suppose we search for the 3 closest keypoints, and the corresponding 3 descriptors are calculated, as shown in \cref{figPriority}.
 Des1 corresponds to the closest keypoint, and Des3 corresponds to the third closest keypoint.
-We define the priority based on these three distance values.
-Des1 has the highest priority since it has the closest distance, and Des3 has the lowest priority because of its furthest distance.
+We define the priorities based on the distances between them and the current keypoint.
+Des1 has the highest priority due to its closest distance, and Des3 has the lowest priority because of its furthest distance.
 The value of each dimension in the final descriptor corresponds to the non-zero value with the highest priority among them.
-As marked by the red dashed box in \cref{fig4}, Des1 has a non-zero value $D_0^1$, then its corresponding value in the final descriptor is also set as $D_0^1$ due to its high priority.
-The other two cases are shown in purple and black dashed boxes in \cref{fig4}.
-It greatly improves the robustness of our LinK3D for outliers.
-To solve the second issue, we build the distance table and the direction table for all keypoints could be obtained by directly referring to the tables to avoid repeated calculations.
-The specific algorithm is shown in Algorithm \ref{alg:B}, which shows the process of extracting one descriptor.
+As marked by the red dashed box in \cref{figPriority}, Des1 has a non-zero value $D_0^1$, and its corresponding value in the final descriptor is also set as $D_0^1$ due to its high priority.
+The other two cases are shown in purple and black dashed boxes in \cref{figPriority}.
+To solve the second issue, we build the distance table and the direction table for all keypoints to avoid repeated calculations by looking up the tables.
+The specific descriptor generation is shown in Algorithm \ref{alg:B}, which shows the process of extracting one descriptor.